apache/iceberg/site/docs/hive.md

 The projection of columns from the HiveSQL `SELECT` clause down to the Iceberg readers to reduce the number of columns read is currently being worked on.

 ### Time travel and system tables
-Support for accesing Iceberg's time travel feature and other system tables isn't currently supported but there is a plan to add this soon.
+Support for accesing Iceberg's time travel feature and other system tables isn't currently supported but there is a plan to add this in the future.

 ## Hive write support
 Iceberg intends to support the creation of, and writing into, Iceberg tables from Hive.
 This is currently being worked on and is still considered experimental.